Nashville-Public-Library/talklib/README.md

 `TLShow` is the main class to use.

-In a new Python script, import the class to your script like this:
+Import the class to your script like this:

 `from talklib.show import TLShow`